rbind/cheap_shots/content/post/reasons-to-live.md

 > But it is bad to stop, hard to be satisfied with a single way of seeing, to go without contradiction, perhaps the most subtle of all spiritual forces.
-The precedign merely defines a way of thinking.
+The preceding merely defines a way of thinking.
 But the point is to live. - Albert Camus, p.
 65 The Myth of Sisyphus

 When my brain is throwing up
 the worst thoughts, when my own mood regulation is so damaged I can't help but feel worthless, I fall back on arguments like these.
 It helps remind me that the worthlessness, the constant thoughts of self-annihilation, are not me, but symptoms.

-[^life]: I couldn't sleep because I was having trouble reconstructing these arguments in my head.
+[^life]: I couldn't sleep the other night because I was having trouble reconstructing these arguments in my head.
 Writing them down makes them better.

 [^right]: I use this word in the sense of [an ethical principle of entitlement](https://en.wikipedia.org/wiki/Rights).